Care & Treatment

 When you arrive at the hospital, your fracture will be stabilized with a splint, sling, wrap (for elbow, wrist, or knee injuries), or well-placed pillows (for a broken hip or spinal fractures).
 This will keep you as comfortable as possible and prevent more damage.

 If you are in good health, you will probably have surgery within one to three days to repair the bone.
-In some cases, the surgeon may decide to wait a little longer to make sure that you are strong enough, or that infections or severe osteoporosis are being treated adequately first.
-If the bones are still in their proper places, you may not need surgery.
+In some cases, the surgeon may decide to wait a little longer to make sure that you are strong enough, or that infections or severe osteoporosis are being treated adequately.

 You will have to keep the fracture from shifting position for several weeks.
 Therefore, the injured bone may be placed in a cast.
 To prevent medical complications and stiffness—especially for older people—patients are usually encouraged to start physical therapy or rehabilitation as soon as possible.
 After hip surgery, you may be encouraged to stand on it right away.
 A partial or full hip replacement may be needed in some cases of hip fractures.